rafaellagp/Real-estate-price-prediction-FullProject/README.md

 3. Machine Learning Models

-The Mission

-Create a machine learning model to predict prices on Belgium's real estate sales.
+Machine learning models to predict prices on Belgium's real estate sales.
-Take the dataset that was previously scraped, preprocessed and analyzed.
-Preprocess the data to be used with machine learning: handle NANs, handle categorical data, select features and remove features that have too strong correlation.
+With the dataset that was previously scraped, preprocessed and analyzed, preprocess the data to be used with machine learning.
+Handle NANs, handle categorical data, select features and remove features that have too strong correlation.

 Step 1 : Data formatting